Japanese Native Gives Back to her Long Island Community

 But Mrs. Yamaguchi’s kind spirit isn’t only extended to those who return again and again to her highly rated restaurant.
 Her warmth also extends to the animal kingdom—especially to the stray and feral cats that depend on her kindness for their survival.

 Mrs. Yamaguchi is the proud owner of nine beautiful cats who reside with her family in their Port Washington home, but the dedicated animal rescuer doesn’t stop there.
 Over the years, she has cared for dozens and dozens of innocent homeless cats, feeding them and tending to their medical needs by bringing them the Alex Lewyt Veterinary Center, part of North Shore Animal League America, the world’s largest no-kill animal rescue and adoption organization.

 Her dedication to animal welfare made her the perfect choice to join the board of directors of the Animal League, just minutes from her home and restaurant in Port Washington.
-John Stevenson, President of the Animal League, cited her business experience, community perspective and passion for animal rescue when he named her to the board in February 2012.
+John Stevenson, President of the Animal League, cited her business experience, community perspective and passion for animal rescue when he named her to the board.